fayzidin/AI_agent_scheduler/README.md

 4. Add your domain to the authorized JavaScript origins
 5. Add your Google Client ID and API Key to the `.env` file

+Detailed instructions can be found in the `GOOGLE_OAUTH_SETUP.md` file.

 ### Microsoft API Setup

 1. Register an application in the [Azure Portal](https://portal.azure.com/)